m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 Another challenge is to give ourselves 80% or more off of an order.

 Looking back at the coupon codes I found earlier it looks like it is time to figure out how those are encoded.
 Maybe the package.json file from earlier will have a hint.
 After seeing what several of the dependencies that we have listed are for, z85 appears to be a possibility for generating the password codes.
 I downloaded the z85-cli and z85 modules from npm and ran a few coupon codes through the decoder, low and behold it decoded to the following format: MONYR-%% so I encoded JAN17-90 and got: n<Mibh.v3z, then checking out and using my code, another challenge completed.

-Another challenge that has been sticking in my head is the one about applying advanced cryptoanalysis to the easter egg.
-I had already identified the easter egg contents to be base64 encoded, however after decoding it just looked like an obsurd file path.
-I got stuck on this one and ended up checking a walkthrough, looks like it's rot13 encoded, after decoding I got: /the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg and tried appending this to the base url and got a new page along with challenge completed.

 Next I'm looking at the file upload vulnerabilities, the first seems like a simple task in Burp.
 I'm going to upload a small pdf, then intercept the traffic and upload the file with a different extension.
 Sucess, another challenge done.

 Another challenge I've been having trouble with is the item: